-Should the system manager determine the supply chain is high risk, the raw material purchasing manager and system manager will conduct a visit of the site.
+Should the system manager determine the supply chain is high risk, the visiting parties will be decided through consultation with istakeholders, and conduct a visit of the site.

 The system manager will report the results of the site visit to the supply chain officer.
 After receiving the report, the supply chain officer will decide whether a business relationship should be commenced or continued, and determine what actions and measures should be taken.